Unlocking the potential of the Indigenous economy.

 • The fund can accept investment from accredited Canadian investors.

-Active fundraising is currently paused, but the fund is expected to commence fundraising for a 3rd close, later in 2024.
+Active fundraising is currently paused, but the fund is expected to commence fundraising for a 3rd close, later in 2025 early 2026.
 If you are an accredited investor interested in learning more, please contact Sarah MacNeil.